simonhmartin/genomics_general/README.md

 ___
 ## Allele frequencies per site

-The script `freq.py` computes allele frequencies at each site, eitehr for each base, the minor allele, or the derived allele (if an outgroup is provided).
+The script `freq.py` computes allele frequencies at each site, either for each base, the minor allele, or the derived allele (if an outgroup is provided).
 It requires the script `genomics.py` to be present in the same directory, or in your Python path.

 #### Example command
 ```bash